 Catering services are available through authorized vendors as listed on the catering homepage.
 Given financial considerations, there is an exception to the use of campus-approved caterers through a self-catered events option in which food has been purchased from a store or restaurant.
 Self-catered events may not use food that has been stored or prepared at an individual’s home.

-The on-campus bookstore and Beach on 2nd Street have been open as of July.
+The on-campus bookstore and Beach on 2nd Street are open.
 The CSULB bookstore is open with limited hours.
 Books, supplies and Beach gear may be purchased in person or may be ordered online for pick-up or shipping.

 Faculty are encouraged to use electronic texts.
 There are several options available through the bookstore for purchase and online delivery of electronic resources.